-This homemade cultured cashew yogurt is the perfect plant-based replacement!
+This homemade cultured cashew yogurt is the perfect plant-based replacement.
 It's incredibly creamy, easy and versatile.
-Use it for baking, salad dressing, topping soup, pancakes and more!
+Use it for baking, salad dressing, topping on top, pancakes and more!

 I used to think making a plant-based yogurt would be a tedious process.
 But, to my surprise, it's just the opposite!
 Thankfully, during my Nutrition training, I learned an extremely simple way to make homemade, vegan yogurts.
 Needless to say, I haven't bought any yogurt since!

 This is an unflavoured, plain cashew yogurt.
 So, even though it requires a bit of natural sugar, it is not a sweet yogurt.
 It's perfect for adding to savoury dishes, making salad dressing and baking, or if you're on a low sugar diet.

 You can also use it as a base to turn it into any flavour of your liking.

 How to Make Cultured Cashew Yogurt

 Soaked cashews blend up so nice and creamy; they make the perfect plant-based yogurt.
 The best part is, it doesn't take much effort at all.
 Especially if you already have a batch of cashew cream whipped up!

 Either way, it only takes a few simple steps to make creamy cultured cashew yogurt.